karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/updateUserGroupByName.md

-UserGroupApi::updateUserGroupByName — Updates the userGroup row identified by the given name.
+UserGroupApi::updateUserGroupByName — Updates the user group row identified by the given name.